Costa Rica entry requirements for Mexico passport holders

 Proof of funds

 Have a bank statement, credit card, or cash ready to show you have enough money for your trip.
-There's no fixed minimum amount, but around $100 USD per day is a safe benchmark.
+Officers rarely ask, but it's a legal requirement for entry.

 Recommended